HTTPArchive/almanac.httparchive.org/src/content/en/2022/sustainability.md

 ### Optimizing your content

 Let's say you have optimized your website, making sure unneeded content and functionalities were removed.
-This was the sobriety part (and usually the tough part).
+This was the moderation part (and usually the tough part).
 We can now look into the efficiency part: making sure everything you keep is as sustainable as possible.

-In this section, we will look into images, videos and animations (more info on these in the [Media](./media) chapter.
+In this section, we will look into images, videos and animations.
+More info on these in the [Media](./media) chapter.

 #### Image optimization

 Images represent a huge part of requests and page weight.
-Let's see what we can do to mitigate this (in addition to avoiding stock images that bring you no additional information).
+Let's see what we can do to mitigate this—in addition to avoiding stock images that bring you no additional information.
 As already mentioned, you should have already removed unnecessary images.

 For a closer look on the relative benefits you can expect from possible technical optimizations, there is <a hreflang="en" href="https://discuss.httparchive.org/t/state-of-the-web-top-image-optimization-strategies/1367">a post on the HTTP Archive that compares them</a>.
 Since you can more and more easily rely on native HTML (and sometimes CSS) for this, you should implement all of them.

 ##### Format (WebP/AVIF)

 WebP <a hreflang="en" href="https://caniuse.com/webp">is already widely supported</a> and one of the best formats you can find for your images.
 Its compression is impressive and results in less data being transferred and processed.
 In addition to this, it enjoys wide support.
 AVIF should be even better but it might be wise to wait until it has reached <a hreflang="en" href="https://caniuse.com/avif">a wider adoption from browsers</a>.
 Until then, just make sure you use the WebP format for your images.
-As a matter of fact, your icons should be in <a hreflang="en" href="https://jakearchibald.github.io/svgomg/">optimized SVG</a> and you could even include them directly in the HTML to avoid additional requests.
+Your icons should be in <a hreflang="en" href="https://jakearchibald.github.io/svgomg/">optimized SVG</a> and you could even include them directly in the HTML to avoid additional requests.

 {{ figure_markup(
   image="image-formats-in-use.png",